-Derived meanings The neuter noun brahman should not be confused with its masculine versions, which are also written "brahmin" and "Brahmana."
-A brahmin or a brahmán (as a masculine noun) is "a knower of Vedic texts" (Monier-Williams, 1899, p.
+Derived meanings The neuter noun brahman should not be confused with its masculine version, which is also written "brahmán" or, more frequently in English, "brahmin," rarely also "brahmana."
+A brahmin is "a knower of

+Vedic texts" (Monier-Williams, 1899, p.
 738; Macdonnell, 1929, p.
 193); a devout man, priest or spiritual teacher (guru) "versed in sacred texts" (1872, p.
 689); a seeker on the path to knowledge of brahman (brahmavidya) who usually is also a member of the brahmanic caste.
 The term can also stand for the caste itself, as "the class of men who are the repositories and communicators of sacred knowledge" (1899, p.
 738), in which case it is used in the neuter gender.

-Further, the noun brahma (except as part of compounds) should be distinguished from brahman; in the neuter gender it stands for a personification of brahman that is conceived in a rather abstract way, as a universal consciousness or "universal spirit" that manifests itself in the world and in the human individual.
+Further, the noun brahma (except as part of compounds) should be distinguished from brahman.
+In the neuter gender it stands for a personification of brahman that is conceived in a rather abstract way, as a universal consciousness or "universal spirit" that manifests itself in the world and in the human individual.
 There are also a number of derivative meanings (partly used in composite terms such as bramavidya or bramacarya, the study and practice of brahmanic knowledge) in which the term often takes the masculine or (rarely) the feminine gender and designates either the "sacred knowledge" of the Vedas or the person who possesses it.
 In contemporary, post-Vedic (and thus also post-Vedantic) Hindu religion, finally, brahma is now often also understood as referring to a personal creator-God and as such is worshipped as the main god in the divine trinity (or trimurti) of Brahma, Vishnu, and Shiva, an understanding that is not, however, characteristic of Upanishadic thought.